Water Restoring — Water Damage Restoration

 • EPA-registered antimicrobials — Applied to affected surfaces to prevent microbial growth during drying and neutralize any organisms in contaminated water situations.

-Get this equipment dispatched to your Bath property — call now.
+Get this equipment dispatched to your Bath property.
+Call us now.

 We work closely with local insurance carriers in Bath to ensure that all claims are processed efficiently.
 Our team handles documentation, communication, and coordination to make the claims process as seamless as possible for our clients.